 Grade reports are available on-line via MyESCC.
-If the student does not have Internet access, contact the registrar's office for assistance.
+If the student does not have Internet access, contact the Registrar's Office at 757.789.1729 for assistance.

 GRADUATION REQUIREMENTS

 Eastern Shore Community College shall ensure that students who receive associate degrees, certificates or career studies certificates have completed the established graduation requirements.